 The For-Mar Nature Preserve & Arboretum is a popular attraction in Burton.
 The 383-acre area preserve features 7 miles of hiking trails, a memorial garden, a treehouse, and a butterfly house.
 In Grand Blanc, Creasey Bicentennial Park offers rustic walking trails, a splash pad, and baseball diamonds.

 If you’re looking for another place to kayak in Genesse County, consider the Shiawassee River Water Trail.
-You can rent a kayak or canoe for your journey at EZ Kayak and Canoe in Linden.
+You can rent a kayak or canoe for your journey at Sunshine Kayak Rental in Linden.

 Where to Eat Great Food in Flint